 Have you ever dreamed of a world where you can have fried dough for breakfast?
-Spain is that world!
-Here are our favorite places for amazing churros in Valencia.
+Spain is that world.

 While it may sound odd to have something so sweet and indulgent early in the day, it is very much the local tradition to have churros for breakfast and never for dessert.
 People enjoy churros in a variety of ways, either covered in sugar, dipped in coffee or, for those with a special sweet tooth, dipped in chocolate.

-In Valencia, you can also find other delicious treats like buñuelos or the famous farton pastry, but if we’re honest, nothing beats churros!
+In Valencia, you can also find other delicious treats like buñuelos or the famous farton pastry, but to be honest, nothing beats churros!
 Churros are especially popular during the iconic Fallas celebration in Valencia, but you can enjoy them all year round.
-Treat yourself at our favorite spots for churros in Valencia, you won’t regret it!
+Treat yourself at one of these delicious spots for churros in Valencia—you won’t regret it!

 Horchatería Santa Catalina is one of the oldest establishments in Valencia to enjoy churros and the local specialty tiger nut drink, horchata.
 Located near some of the city’s most iconic sights, it’s worth stopping at Santa Catalina for the ultimate local churros experience.
 The tiled decoration inside and the attentive service from the workers (experts in many languages) make you feel right at home.

 Also, the wide variety of chocolate you can pair with your churros means this is heaven for all chocoholics!
 With so much history and so many delicious treats to enjoy, Santa Catalina is undoubtedly one of the best places for churros in Valencia.